Trine Rein: Moving abroad

 Her third album To Find The Truth was released in 1998, and sold about 100 000 copies.
 Shortly afterwards, she decided she had got enough of the celebrity life, and searched anonymous refugee existence abroad for a few years.
 In 2000, Rein settled permanently in San Francisco and Los Angeles where she had a variety of odd jobs, including being a limo driver.

 She finally moved back to Norway in 2004 and decided to make a comeback to the music scene.
 She managed two projects simultaneously; firstly she starred in a summer show called "80-tallet beat for beat" with three other artists.
 She also released her first compilation CD, entitled The Very Best of Trine Rein the same year.

 Eurovision ambitions

-Rein years ago stated that she would never participate in the Norwegian final and selection method for the Eurovision Song Contest, the so-called Melodi Grand Prix.
-Rein decided to leave all disputed comments to the past and figured the time was finally right when she was asked by the Norwegian Broadcasting (NRK) to participate in 2006.
+Although Rein had stated that she would never participate in the Norwegian final and selection method for the Eurovision Song Contest, Melodi Grand Prix, she accepted Norwegian broadcaster NRK's invitation to participate in 2006.
+Rein entered the first semi-final in Alta, winning the televote and qualifying for the final at the Oslo Spektrum.

-On January 13, 2006, Rein entered the stage in Alta to become the first artist to illuminate the northernmost national Eurovision selection in the history of the European contest, and the televoters would send her to Oslo Spektrum and the final of Melodi Grand Prix 2006.
 Rein's composition, "Here for the Show", was written by three experienced Swedish producers/songwriters, and was criticized for having similarities to Robbie Williams's "Let Me Entertain You", which the authors also admitted had been their sole inspiration.
-The song did not qualify for the international finals though.
+The song did not win the national final.

 She has recorded "Time After Time" with the Danish singer Flemming "Bamse" Jørgensen.